schwanbeck/YSMR/README.md

 	nice_video.avi.
 	+ Accepts text string.
 + pixel per micrometre : 1.41888781
-	+ The ratio between pixels and micrometres.
+	+ The ratio between pixels and micrometres in the video file.
 	+ Accepts a floating point number.
 + frames per second : 30.0
 	+ The frames per second (fps) of the video file.
 Fallback value for when no fps is provided, for example when